vicenclleixa/Adidas-US-Sales-2020-2021/README.md

 ##### 2.2.5.Sales and Profit Comparison: California vs. Florida
 ##### 2.2.6.Revenue and Earnings by Retailer
 ##### 2.2.7.Revenue and Earnings by Product

-> [!WARNING]
-> To follow-up the code in your own computer you may install pandas, NumPy, matplotlib, seaborn and geopandas.

-> [!NOTE]
-> If you'd like to collab sending a pull-request would be much appreciated :)

 ## 0.Introduction
 ##### In this Exploratory Data Analysis, we examine a staggering total of 899,902,125 Adidas sales that occurred in the United States of America during the years 2020 and 2021.